 Tanzi and Bartlett’s research shows that through continual learning and repetitive action over the course of weeks and months, our brains form these new synapses, or neural networks, to communicate to the rest of our body that we are not stuck, but there are new ways out.
 As we actively form new neural pathways, the old ones fade.
 This may sound simple enough, but it takes work.

 “There is no neuroplasticity without training and effort and practice,” Bartlett explains.
 “It’s not a 10-week fix either.
 The older we get, the harder it gets to maintain it for long enough to make a new habit.”
-Bartlett says the process can begin with small steps, as opposed to a dramatic shift in lifestyle, as your synapses will have a more difficult time adjusting to these big changes.
+Bartlett says the process can begin with small steps instead of a dramatic shift in lifestyle, as your synapses will have a more difficult time adjusting to these big changes.

 “You can start right now by opening your eyes, looking out a window, or even in a room, and taking in a wide view, rather than a narrow view, around you,” Bartlett says.
 “Especially right now, we have our vision narrowed down [by] looking at our phones, computers and devices.
 And that ends up stressing out the brain, because the brain’s not used to it — it’s a whole new thing in evolution.”
 Bartlett says this is called taking in a “panoramic view,” and that it does wonders for our brain.